kronosapiens/kronosapiens.github.io/_posts/2025-11-30-pairwise-paradigm.md

 ### Deep Funding

 Both Bradley-Terry and spectral methods have a major drawback: they are data-hungry, requiring votes on the order of $O(k^2)$, the square of the number of items $k$.
-This heavy data requirements makes pairwise methods difficult to use in practice, as it complicates data-gathering.
+These heavy data requirements makes pairwise methods difficult to use in practice, as it complicates data-gathering.

 Deep Funding is a more recent technique proposed by Vitalik Buterin in late 2024, in which pairwise judgments are not used to generate weights directly, but rather to score competing weight _proposals_, which are produced externally.

+> Note: this initiative is unrelated to [SingularityNET's Deep Funding](https://deepfunding.ai/) program.

 Under the slogan of "[AI as the engine, humans as the steering wheel](https://vitalik.eth.limo/general/2025/02/28/aihumans.html)," Buterin introduces a model of social choice in which the weight proposals are produced _at scale_ by machines, with a small amount of human input being used to score proposals.
 This reframing of the problem -- and of the role of human inputs -- aims to produce better results with less human input.